Supplements That Can Help You Sleep Better in Perimenopause

 Key findings:

-• Magnesium glycinate (like Pure Encapsulations) outperformed citrate forms for reducing nighttime awakenings by 22% in a 2024 University of Oregon study.
+• Magnesium glycinate (like Pure Encapsulations check price on Amazon) outperformed citrate forms for reducing nighttime awakenings by 22% in a 2024 University of Oregon study.
 Participants reported less muscle twitching and fewer “restless limb” sensations.

-• Time-released melatonin (Nature Made) helped 68% of users fall asleep faster but did nothing for night sweats.
-The 5mg dose caused next-day grogginess in 41% of perimenopausal testers—lower 1mg doses (Thorne Research) proved more effective long-term.
+• Time-released melatonin (Nature Made check price on Amazon) helped 68% of users fall asleep faster but did nothing for night sweats.
+The 5mg dose caused next-day grogginess in 41% of perimenopausal testers—lower 1mg doses (Thorne Research check price on Amazon) proved more effective long-term.

-• Soy-based formulas like Estroven PM reduced hot flash frequency by 3.2 episodes per night in clinical trials.
+• Soy-based formulas like Estroven PM check price on Amazon reduced hot flash frequency by 3.2 episodes per night in clinical trials.
 The hops extract acts as a phytoestrogen while the low-dose melatonin prevents the “hangover” effect.

-• Black cohosh (NOW Supplements) showed comparable efficacy to prescription gabapentin for night sweats in a 2025 Journal of Women’s Health study, with 72% reduction in severity when taken consistently for 8 weeks.
+• Black cohosh (NOW Supplements check price on Amazon) showed comparable efficacy to prescription gabapentin for night sweats in a 2025 Journal of Women’s Health study, with 72% reduction in severity when taken consistently for 8 weeks.

 Real-world performance